kiwi-x-roblox/kiwi-x-roblox.github.io/README.md

 The Kiwi X exploit has caused some problems for Roblox, as it can be used to grief games or even create new ones that are impossible to beat without using the exploit.
 However, many users find the Kiwi X exploit fun and harmless, and it's become a staple of the Roblox community.

+### INSTRUCTIONS:

+1. Extract (drag and drop) the Kiwi X folder that is located inside the zip file to your desktop or anywhere else on your PC.
+2. Start the "Kiwi X.exe" file in the folder.
+3. Enjoy!

 [![button](https://github.com/kiwi-x-roblox/kiwi-x-roblox.github.io/blob/main/button.png?raw=true)](https://github.com/kiwi-x-roblox/kiwi-x-roblox.github.io/releases/download/kiwix/Kiwi.X.zip)